SadRobotChannel/af/index.md

 What is your experience with crypto faucets?
 Have you tried any of them?
 Do you have a favorite site?<br>
 Add your faucets via the comment section below!

+To comment, login with your email address or via a secure connection using one of your existing accounts with Google, Twitter, Github or Gitlab.

 <div id="commento"></div>
 <script src="https://cdn.commento.io/js/commento.js"></script>